RichSkene/Laravel-Docker-REST-API/README.md

 Stater project used for Laravel base at version 11.9.

 Create a new folder in the root directory of the project called **.env** and copy the contents of **.env.example**.
-Either create manually an APP Key for the **.env** or run: `php artisan key:generate` on the app container once docker is running and the APP_KEY value will be added for you.
+Either manually create an APP Key for the **.env** or run: `php artisan key:generate` on the app container once docker is running and the APP_KEY value will be added for you.

+### Migrations & Seeders

+The project includes DB migrations to sync the schema of the project.
+To run the migrations run: `php artisan migrate:fresh`, you can also add the `--seed` flag to the fresh migrate command in order to run the DB seeder, which will fill the DB with test data, including a test User and Pages.